CrunchyData/crunchy-katacoda/postgresql-devel/basics/introindex/03-multicolumn.md

 ### List database indices

 Recall from the [Intro to psql](https://learn.crunchydata.com/postgresql-devel/courses/basics/intropsql) scenario that the `\d` command displays information on database objects.
-We can use this to view all indices on a table:
+We can use this to view all indices for a given table:

 `\d se_details`{{execute}}